 Potentially Unrecoverable LBAs are LBAs that, when read, may result in the command that caused the media to be read being aborted with a status code of Unrecovered Read Error.
 The Get LBA Status capability provides the host with the ability to identify Potentially Unrecoverable LBAs.
-The logical block data is able to be recovered from another location and re-written.
+The logical block data and metadata, if any, are able to be recovered from another location and re-written.